-The screw trap in Satus Creek was deployed on October 18th 2016 and fished until July 14th 2017.
-During this period, 43 steelhead juveniles were captured and 41 were PIT tagged.
+The screw trap in Satus Creek was deployed on October 18th 2017 and fished until June 14th 2018.
+During this period, 49 steelhead juveniles were captured and 39 were PIT tagged.
 The PIT tagged fish were released as part of a mark-recapture study; however, none were recaptured so no estimate of outmigrants could be obtained.
+One coho salmon was caught during the trapping season.